GOOD. blog

 Decaf isn’t as innocent as it seems either:

-My own road off coffee (it wasn’t easy)
+How I kicked coffee myself (it wasn’t easy)

 Let me be honest: I was addicted too.
 Hardcore.
 4-5 cups a day, from the age of 16.
 I thought I’d die without coffee.
 Literally. ☕️💀

-Phase 2: Half measures (month 6-12) 😅 Switched to “caffeine-free” coffee.
-Felt superior, until I read up on how decaf is made.
+Phase 2: Half measures (months 6-12) 😅 Switched to “caffeine-free” coffee.
+Felt superior, until I looked into how decaf is actually made.
 Shit. 💩

-Phase 4: Cold turkey (month 18-19) 😵💫 Holy shit.
+Phase 4: Cold turkey (months 18-19) 😵💫 Holy shit.
 The first week was hell.
-A headache as if my skull would explode. 🤯 Tiredness as if I had the flu.
-Mood swings that had my family wondering if I was still me. 😤
+Headaches like my skull was about to explode. 🤯 Exhaustion like I had the flu.
+Mood swings that had my family wondering if it was still me. 😤

-And then… magic. ✨ Week 3-4: suddenly I woke up and I was awake.
+And then… magic. ✨ Weeks 3-4: suddenly I woke up and I was actually awake.
 Without an external drug.
 My natural rhythm came back.
-That 3 p.m. crash?
-Gone. 💫 Month 2-3: steady energy all day, deep sleep, fewer stress reactions. 😇 Now, two years later: one cup of black tea in the morning, max.
-And even that I’m considering dropping, because I notice the difference on the days I don’t drink it. 🧘♀️
+That 3pm crash?
+Gone. 💫 Months 2-3: stable energy all day, deep sleep, fewer stress reactions. 😇 Now, two years on: one cup of black tea in the morning, max.
+And I’m even considering dropping that, because I notice the difference on the days I don’t drink it. 🧘♀️

 My current energy protocol

-Instead of coffee as a false energy boost, I do this:
+Instead of coffee as a false energy boost, here’s what I do:

-Morning (7-9 a.m.) 🌄 My day starts with a MetaPWR Advantage shot, pure plant power without a crash.
-Alongside it 2 capsules of Mito2Max that support my mitochondria (your cellular energy factories), and 2 MetaPWR softgels.
-And yes, one more cup of black tea (half a tea bag), my last little caffeine ritual that I’m working on. 🍵
+Morning (7am-9am) 🌄 My day starts with a MetaPWR Advantage shot, pure plant power without the crash.
+Along with 2 capsules of Mito2Max, which support my mitochondria (your cellular energy factories), and 2 MetaPWR softgels.
+And yes, still one cup of black tea (half a teabag), my last remaining bit of caffeine ritual that I’m working on. 🍵

-When there’s a dip 🔋 Instead of reaching for a second coffee: usually a 10-minute walk, 5 minutes on my trampoline (it’s in the living room), dancing through the kitchen, or 30 seconds of cold water at the end of my shower for a natural alertness boost. 🚿❄️
+When I hit a slump 🔋 Instead of reaching for a second coffee: usually a 10-minute walk, 5 minutes on my trampoline (it’s in the living room), dancing round the kitchen, or a 30-second cold shower for a natural alertness boost. 🚿❄️

-The real energy game-changers are simpler than you think: steady blood sugar from balanced eating (no rollercoaster, no crashes), movement in sun and nature (plants release compounds that help lower your stress hormones), sunlight that supports your day-night rhythm and your natural melatonin production, fun people around you, emotional balance (stress eats energy, rest gives it back) and 7-9 hours of quality sleep.
+The real energy game-changers are simpler than you think: stable blood sugar through balanced eating (no rollercoaster, no crashes), movement outdoors in the sun and nature (plants release compounds that help lower your stress hormones), sunlight that supports your day-night rhythm and your natural melatonin production, good people around you, emotional balance (stress eats up energy, rest gives it back) and 7-9 hours of quality sleep.
 No drugs needed.

 “Okay Tanja, I get it, but HOW do I stop without dying?”

 Option 1: Cold turkey (for rebels) 🔥 Stop today, completely.
 Expect hell for 7-10 days, then paradise.
-Your survival kit: plenty of water, doTERRA Zendocrine Complex for extra support of your natural detox, doTERRA Bone Nutrient (including magnesium) for relaxed muscles (a bit of muscle discomfort comes with the territory for a while), Mito2Max for energy at a cellular level, and peppermint oil or doTERRA PastTense on your temples and neck for head tension.
-And warn your colleagues, family and friends that you’ll be a little less fun for a week. 😂
+Your survival kit: plenty of water, doTERRA Zendocrine Complex for extra support of your natural detoxification, doTERRA Bone Nutrient (magnesium among other things) for relaxed muscles (a bit of muscle discomfort comes with the territory), Mito2Max for energy at cellular level, and peppermint oil or doTERRA PastTense on your temples and neck for head tension.
+And warn your colleagues, family and friends that you’ll be a little less fun to be around for a week. 😂

-Option 2: Gradual tapering (for normal mortals) 🐌 Week 1-2 you halve your coffee, week 3-4 you switch to black tea, week 5-6 you halve your tea, week 7-8 one cup of tea plus herbal tea, week 9-10 only herbal tea, and from week 11 you’re a free bird. 🕊️
+Option 2: Gradual reduction (for normal mortals) 🐌 Weeks 1-2 you halve your coffee, weeks 3-4 you switch to black tea, weeks 5-6 you halve your tea, weeks 7-8 just one cup of tea plus herbal tea, weeks 9-10 herbal tea only, and from week 11 you’re a free bird. 🕊️

-Natural energy alternatives while tapering: Mito2Max, MetaPWR Advantage, MetaPWR Recharge for essential minerals, Copaiba softgels for relaxation, Serenity Restful Complex for your sleep, and try green tea or matcha sometime (less caffeine, more L-theanine, calm alertness).
+Natural energy alternatives while you cut down: Mito2Max, MetaPWR Advantage, MetaPWR Recharge for essential minerals, Copaiba softgels for relaxation, Serenity Restful Complex for your sleep, and try green tea or matcha for a change (less caffeine, more L-theanine, calm alertness).

-But Tanja, what if I want to keep drinking coffee?
+But Tanja, what if I still want to keep drinking coffee?

 Look, I’m not your mother.
-If you really want to keep drinking it, here’s your damage control: max 1 cup a day before 10 a.m., always with food, high-quality beans for fewer mycotoxins, top up extra magnesium and B vitamins, and no coffee 2 hours around your meals because of your iron absorption.
+If you’re determined to keep drinking, here’s your damage control: max 1 cup a day before 10am, always with food, high-quality beans for fewer mycotoxins, top up on extra magnesium and B vitamins, and no coffee within 2 hours of your meals because of iron absorption.
 Take a week off every 3-4 weeks to reset your tolerance.

 Your move

 You’ve got the facts now.
-You can keep rationalising it away with “everyone does it”, “a little can’t hurt” or “I need it for my work”.
+You can keep explaining it away with “everyone does it”, “a bit can’t hurt” or “I need it for my work”.
 Or you choose your natural energy.

 Your natural energy is powerful, pure, and everything you need for a day full of vitality.
-Learn to enjoy the sunset and the little flower by the road again.
+Learn to enjoy the sunset again, and the little flower by the roadside.
 Life is beautiful.
 Time to live it to the fullest. 🌟

 Questions about quitting coffee?
 Send me a message.
 I’ve been there, and I’ll help you through it.
-More lifestyle tips?
+Want more lifestyle tips?
 Take the GOOD.
 Assessment.

 P.S.
 Yes, this blog is going to trigger people.
 Good.
 Sometimes we need an uncomfortable truth.
-Feel free to share it with that one colleague you always see standing by the coffee machine.
+Feel free to share it with that one colleague you always see hanging around the coffee machine.

 Got a question about this topic?